 If the product is successful in sales, then you will be expected to promptly replenish the product’s inventory in the Virginia ABC bailment warehouse in order to maintain the minimum inventory levels.
 If minimum inventory levels are not maintained and Virginia ABC retail store orders go unfulfilled, or the product displays a pattern of being out of stock, Virginia ABC has the option to delist the product.

 How will you promote your product so customers are aware of it and purchase it from Virginia ABC?
-This is important because if after the initial 14 month grace period the product has not met the minimum sales threshold, it will be a candidate for delisting.
+Be as detailed as possible.
+This is important because if after the initial 15 month grace period the product has not met the minimum sales threshold, it will be a candidate for delisting.

 Additional consideration may be given to products that are made or distilled in the Commonwealth of Virginia or that have been awarded the distinction of “Virginia’s Finest” by the Virginia Department of Agriculture and Consumer Services.

-The Listings Committee selects products for broad distribution (e.g., 100 stores), limited distribution, one time buy, special order catalog and/or inclusion in the online ordering catalog.
+The Listings Committee selects products for broad distribution (e.g., 100 stores), limited distribution, one-time buy and/or special order catalog.

 Virginia ABC continually adapts its evaluation criteria and profit margin requirements to meet changing business needs.
 For more detailed information on the requirements for presenting a product to the Listing Committee, see the Supplier Manual (PDF).

-After all listing presentations have been held, the Listings Committee will make recommendations on whether to accept or reject a product based on the listing criteria detailed above.
-The committee’s recommendations are then submitted to the Virginia ABC Board for an official decision.
-Vendors who have submitted products for consideration will be notified in writing of the results of the Board’s decision.
+After all listing presentations have been held, the Listings Committee will make decisions on whether to accept or reject a product based on the listing criteria detailed above.
+Vendors who have submitted products for consideration will be notified in writing of the results of the decision.

-Please bring at least one sample of each product submitted for consideration to the listing presentation or send a sample to Virginia ABC's Marketing Division prior to your scheduled listing presentation.
+Provide two samples of each product submitted for consideration to the listing presentation to Virginia ABC's Marketing Division prior to your scheduled listing presentation.

-Virginia ABC publishes updated thresholds on an annual basis.
-Please contact the Virginia ABC's Marketing Division at [email protected] for the current thresholds.
-Virginia products are expected to achieve at least 50% of the non-Virginia product threshold.
+Virginia ABC publishes updated delist performance reports for all products on a monthly basis.
+Please contact the Virginia ABC's Marketing & Merchandising Division at [email protected] for the most recent data.

-Delisted products will be discounted in Virginia ABC stores in order to eliminate any remaining retail inventory and any product stored in Virginia ABC's bailment warehouse will need to be retrieved by the supplier.
+Delisted products will be closed out in Virginia ABC stores and any product stored in Virginia ABC's bailment warehouse will need to be retrieved by the supplier.